-I am writing to you in response to the scheme, above, updated to the PrescQIPP Pharmaceutical industry Scheme Governance Review Board.
-Following careful consideration, your scheme has been awarded with the top wing status and comments.
-Please note that irrespective of the outcome, the board does not provide endorsements, positive reviews or formally support primary care rebate schemes, but instead provides a governance framework to commissioners, pointing out any features of the scheme that commissioners may wish to consider when they decide the mselves whether to sign up or not.
-Their final decision will be based on this assessment in accordance with local governance processes.
-The outcome of your scheme reflects the scores applied to a number of questions, with the comments relating to specific points of concern or interest.
+I am writing to you in response to the scheme, above, updated to the PrescQIPP Pharmaceutical Industry, Scheme Governance Review Board.
+Following careful consideration, your scheme has been awarded with the following status and comments.
+Please note that irrespective of the outcome, the board does not provide endorsements, positive reviews or formally support primary care rebate schemes, but instead provides a governance framework for commissioners, pointing out any features of the scheme that commissioners may wish to consider when they decide the processes.
+The outcome of your scheme reflects the scores applied to a number of questions, with the comments infaining to specific points of concern or interest.

-Final Scoring and Comments Total Sco ore
+Final Scoring and Comments Total Sco re

-xxxxxx Clinical +1
+XXXXXX RNN Clinical +1

-RINI Contractual 0
+NFO Contractual 0

-~0~ Financial 0
+R Financial 0

-Overall Status SCHEME CONSIDERED: NOT FULLY APPROPRIATE
+Overall Status SCHEME CONSIDERED: NOT FULLY APPR OPRIATE

-In line with the terms set but in the operating model (see www.prescqipp.info), the board is happy for this letter to be used, without restriction however, this document must only be for schemes which are an exact match to the one submitted to the board, and shaled with commissioners on the PrescQIPP website.
+In line with the terms server, in the operating model (see www.prescqipp.info), the board is happy for this letter to be used, without restriction, however, this document must only be for schemes which are an exact match to the one submitted to the board, and shared with commissioners on the PrescQIPP website.
 Please note that using this document or referencing the above outcome for offerings that do not match the scheme (including the contract) will result in your scheme being removed from the website, the decision being made null-and-void, and a communication to all PrescQIPP commissioners that your company has offered inequitable, preferential agreements.
 This specifically includes differing prices or rebate amounts, outside of that submitted.
 Please note this does not relate to historic agreements offered before your submitting the scheme or the date of this letter or offered to commissioners prior to them joining PrescQIPP.
 If you have any questions relating to this, or feel that there are specific variables, which are in the spirit of the process, then please do not hesitate to contact us.